-You should not use Oseni if you have severe or uncontrolled heart failure, or if you have bladder cancer.
-Do not use this medicine if you are in a state of diabetic ketoacidosis (call your doctor for treatment with insulin).
+You should not use Oseni if you have severe or uncontrolled heart failure, active bladder cancer, or diabetic ketoacidosis (call your doctor for treatment with insulin).
 Oseni is not for treating type 1 diabetes.

-Oseni can cause congestive heart failure.
-Stop using this medicine and call your doctor at once if you have shortness of breath (even with mild exertion), swelling, or rapid weight gain.
+Oseni can cause or worsen congestive heart failure.
+Call your doctor at once if you have shortness of breath (even with mild exertion), swelling, or rapid weight gain.

 Oseni can also cause pancreatitis.
 Stop using this medicine and call your doctor at once if you have severe pain in your upper stomach spreading to your back, nausea and vomiting, and loss of appetite.

-You should not use Oseni if you are allergic to alogliptin or pioglitazone, if you have severe or uncontrolled heart failure, or if you have bladder cancer.
-Do not use Oseni if you are in a state of diabetic ketoacidosis (call your doctor for treatment with insulin).
+You should not use Oseni if you are allergic to alogliptin and pioglitazone, or if you have severe or uncontrolled heart failure, active bladder cancer, or diabetic ketoacidosis (call your doctor for treatment with insulin).